GRDI-GenARCC/tutorials-and-workshops/Introduction_to_Linux/Intro_Linux_2.md

 - The matching removes all files that begin with 'file'
   - The `*` will match 0 or more characters
 - Using the option `-I` prompts for the deletion of all files, instead of individually like with `-i`
-- This is a very basic form of regular expressions (RegEx), which are very difficult but useful tools to filter through files or anything related to strings or expressions
+- This is a very basic form of regular expressions (regex), which are complex but useful tools to filter through files or anything related to strings or expressions
-- We will not cover regex in any of the tutorials, but you are welcome to look it up for yourself
+- We will not cover regex in these tutorials

 <br>